Subtitles—a Japanese media lover’s best friend.

 Whether you’re watching Japanese dramas, binging anime, enjoying a Japanese movie or anything in between, taking advantage of subtitles is the key to turning your favorite entertainment into quality learning material.

-In this post, we’ll go through 4 techniques that you can use to learn more effectively using Japanese subtitles.
+In this post, we’ll go through four techniques and nine resources you can use to learn more effectively using Japanese subtitles.

-- They’re fun!
-Some of the best dramas in the world are in Japan.
-They tend to be short, around eleven episodes, and emotionally intense.
-And extremely addictive!
+- It’s fun!
+Some of the best dramas, TV shows, movies, etc. in the world are made in Japan.
+Dramas in particular tend to be short, around eleven episodes and emotionally intense.
+Not to mention extremely addictive!

-- The actors in dramas speak very clearly, and usually only one person speaks at a time.
+- Another great thing about Japanese dramas is that the actors speak very clearly, and usually, only one person speaks at a time.

 - Dramas feature useful, conversational language.
 This is the best way to learn things like aizuchi.

-- There are constantly new drama series which frequently tackle current cultural concerns or problems.
-You can not only learn language but also culture.
+- Japanese media is a gateway to Japan’s culture.
+There are constantly new works that frequently tackle current cultural concerns or problems.

-Japanese Learners of Any Level Can Learn via Drama Subtitles
+Learners of All Levels Can Learn with Japanese Subtitles

-Even an advanced speaker of Japanese will still often use subtitles in order to catch the nuances of a dialogue or just for the odd occasion when they hear something they don’t quite understand.
+Even an advanced speaker of Japanese will still use subtitles to catch the nuances of dialogue or just for the odd occasion when they hear something they don’t quite understand.